 It’s time that we stopped getting distracted.
-While we argue with each other over which news station is full of hot air (I think we all know the answer to that) or which government funded an attack or if the attack even actually happened, our enemies are busy, too.
+While we argue with each other over whether the news station is full of hot air (I think we all know the answer to that) or which world government funded an attack, or if the attack even actually happened, our enemies are busy, too.
 They aren’t arguing about things like news coverage.
 They are enjoying watching us chase conspiracies and fight with each other.
 When we become increasingly divided, we become easier targets.

 Remember this, my friends: